Saving Data Using JSON Parameters

 Samples

-Below you will find detailed samples for each case.
+Below are detailed samples for each case.

 Sample for @json_values_f1